Law, Criminology & Public Administration

 In de pers

-The CEPANI Academic Prize edition 2021 granted a special mention to Mr. Piotr Wiliński for his work on: "Excess of Powers in International Commercial Arbitration - Compliance with the Arbitral Tribunal’s mandate in a comparative perspective".
+The CEPANI Academic Prize edition 2021 granted a special mention to Mr. Piotr Wiliński for his work on this title, saying:

 Reviews 'Excess of Powers in International Commercial Arbitration'